Konamiman/Z280TechnicalManual/6-Interrupts_And_Traps.md

 ### 6.3.3 System Call Trap

 The System Call trap occurs whenever a System Call instruction is executed.
-The following information is saved on, the system stack when processing a System Call trap: the address of the next instruction, the MSR, and the 16-bit immediate operand encoded in the System Call instruction (in that order).
+The following information is saved on the system stack when processing a System Call trap: the address of the next instruction, the MSR, and the 16-bit immediate operand encoded in the System Call instruction (in that order).

 The System Call trap provides a means by which a user mode program can request an operating system function, thereby allowing for an orderly transition between the user and system modes.